How to Write Landing Pages That Convert

 7. Great financial information

 Numerous studies have shown that both individual donors and financial advisors consider “financials” as the most important piece of information when deciding whether or not to make a donation.
-For both groups, info on the “effectiveness” of an organization was listed as second most important.
+For both groups, info on the “effectiveness” of an organisation was listed as second most important.
 Both types of information, if easy to find and effectively presented, can help engender a sense of trust.

 8. Showcase your past successes